 The Company's consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets and the satisfaction of liabilities in the ordinary course of business.
-The Company has experienced negative cash flows from operations and had an accumulated deficit of \$363.0 million as of March 31, 2021.
-As of March 31, 2021, the Company has \$466.4 million of cash, cash equivalents and investments.
-During the year ended December 31, 2020, the Company received net proceeds of \$280.8 million from a public offering of 5,339,286 shares of common stock.
-Rocket expects such resources will be sufficient to fund its operating expenses and capital expenditure requirements into the second half of 2023.
-In April 2021, the Company called for the redemption of the remaining \$38.4 million principal balance of its 6.25% 2022 Convertible Senior Notes due 2022 which were converted into common stock (See Notes 7 and 16).
+The Company has experienced negative cash flows from operations and had an accumulated deficit of \$447.7 million as of September 30, 2021.
+As of September 30, 2021, the Company had \$421.5 million of cash, cash equivalents and investments.
+In August 2021, the Company issued and sold 812,516 shares of its common stock at a purchase price of \$32.48 per share for aggregate net proceeds of approximately \$26.4 million in a private placement transaction to a fund affiliated with RTW Investments, LP, the Company's largest shareholder (see Note 14).
+The Company expects such resources will be sufficient to fund its operating expenses and capital expenditure requirements into the second half of 2023.

+In April 2021, the Company called for the redemption of the remaining \$38.4 million principal balance of its 6.25%, 2022 Convertible Senior Notes due 2022 which were converted into common stock.
+On August 2, 2021, holders of \$5.15 million of the 2021 Convertible Notes converted the \$5.15 million remaining balance of the 2021 Convertible Notes into common stock (see Note 7).
+As of September 30, 2021, none of the 2021 Convertible Notes or 2022 Convertible Notes were outstanding.